 Different types of committees are also affected in the absence of local government.
 Generally the DDC chair is also the chair of the committee.

 There are almost 73 committee led by CDO and 35 by LDO.
 Sometimes these officials do not know their own representation in different committee.

+Can you elaborate each observation

+How rural institute are working/ engaging in in relation to CC?

+What amount of fund they are investing and for what plan??

+How skateholder interact, ???